 Prof. Dr. Ivan Veselić

 Post-doc position in Analysis at the Department of Mathematics at the TU Dortmund (3+3 years) starting on 1st April 2017 or at the earliest possible date.

 The initial appointment is for 3 years, with an extension based on evaluation for another 3 years.
 The position carries a teaching load of 4 hours per week each semester, consisting partly of tutorials classes and partly of lectures in the field of analysis.
 Teaching obligations concern among others tutorials for the cycle of lectures Analysis I, II, III and the cycle Mathematics for Students in Engineering and the Sciences.
-Previous teaching experience and organisational skills of applicants are appreciated.
+Previous teaching experience and organizational skills of applicants are appreciated.
 In the first semester teaching can be in English and in the following it should be (mostly) in German.
 The position is located at the Chair LS IX Analysis, Mathematical Physics & Dynamical Systems

 The Mathematics Department at the TU Dortmund has around 25 professors.
 In addition there is a separate Statistics Department.
 Dortmund has Physics and Informatics departments as well.

 Applicants should hold a PhD in mathematics or physics and have worked in Analysis or Mathematical Physics, in particular Partial Differential Equations, Fourier Analysis, Probability, and Stochastic Processes.
 Experience in a number of topics is particularly appreciated.
 A list of those is spelled out below.

-Topics of interest
+Topics of particular interest